bloominstituteoftechnology/orientation-git/README.md

     ```
     git commit -m "Checked off my finished tasks"
     ```
-    Attention: Be careful with the `"`quotes`"` above.
+    Attention: Be careful with the `"`quotes`"` in the message above.
 Make sure to start and end the quotes.

 ---